sesamyab/docs/docs/integration/cms/wordpress/wordpress.md

 - SignedURL (default).
 The locked content is fetched on a per user basis from an API endpoint.
 This is the most secure option.
 - Embed.
 The locked content is embedded on the public website.
 It is less secure but has SEO benefits as the entire content will be indexed by the search engines.
 - Event.
-A custom event is emitted when the article is unlocked but the locked content is not rendred.
+A custom event is emitted when the article is unlocked but the locked content is not rendered.
 This is for instance used for integrating with existing paywalls.
 - None.
 No paywall is displayed and the the content of the article is not modifed, but an event is emitted if the article is unlocked.